 We combine the best evidence based knowledge and the latest technology with our advanced skills and expertise to deliver the safest and most effective outcomes.
 No wonder that our patients recommend their friends and colleagues to have their eyes treated at the Eye Clinic London.

-We treat in central London at 15 Harley street, and Sussex at the McIndoe Surgical Centre and Queen Victoria Hospital in East Grinstead.
+We treat in central London, and Sussex at The McIndoe Centre and Queen Victoria Hospital in East Grinstead.